kryptokrona/hugin-bridge/README.md

 </a>
 </p>

-## A simple bridge betweeo social platforms and Hugin Messenger.
+## A simple bridge between social platforms and Hugin Messenger.

 # Technologies